 In these rough and extraordinary days, we have been spending too much energy polishing our crystal balls to try and get a read of the future when we should spend more time looking through a magnifying glass at the small print of the past.
 Additionally, leaders must spend as much time identifying WHO they should be in this time as they do WHAT they are going to do.
 We are not the first generation to face crippling complexity, red-faced/fact-absent shouting matches, and persistent fear of a world permanently and dangerously changing.
 We are just the latest of many generations of leaders who are called to lean into the practices demanded of the Nine Virtues in order to lead, instead of simply making decisions in reaction to the circumstances in which we find ourselves.
 Focusing on Leadership Proximity and the Nine Virtues simultaneously allows a leader to pair the WHO and the WHAT of leadership with the WHERE (proximity) of leadership.

-Without prioritizing his/her/their own self-care, a leader might create equilibrium between Leadership Proximity and the Nine Virtues with grace… for a time; however, it is inevitable that such equilibrium will be impossible to sustain without devotion to personnel health and well-being.
+Without prioritizing his/her/their own self-care, a leader might create equilibrium between Leadership Proximity and the Nine Virtues with grace… for a time; however, it is inevitable that such equilibrium will be impossible to sustain without devotion to personal health and well-being.
 Too many leaders fail to see themselves as needing to build and maintain a substructure of physical and mental habits of well-being.
 As a result, leaders often treat self-care as the priority to be compromised without recognizing its centrality to their efficacy as leaders.

 At EXPLO Elevate, we have been reflecting on two interrelated topics with bearing on self-care: